"From Maryland To Calabasas"

-Trying to describe Maryland is similar to trying to describe a color; you know the vibrance and the warmth it brings you yet no group of words in the dictionary could ever perfectly describe it.
+Trying to describe Maryland is similar to trying to describe a color; you know the vibrance and the warmth it brings yet no group of words could ever perfectly describe it.
 I lived within arms reach of Washington, D.C. and didn’t notice what a privilege this was until I went to Penn State.
-During my freshman year I had managed to be three different individuals ‘first black friend’.
-In Maryland I was constantly surrounded by such diverse people, opinions, food, music, and style but this was not the case for some of my peers who were from the rural areas of Pennsylvania and New Jersey.
+During my freshman year I had managed to be three different individuals' "first black friend."
+In Maryland, I was constantly surrounded by such diverse people, opinions, food, music, and style.
+This certainly wasn't the case for some of my peers from the rural areas of Pennsylvania and New Jersey.

 Although LA has greeted me with opened arms, nothing will ever compare to the comfort of being home.
 I bought a last minute plane ticket home for Labor Day weekend because of how homesick I was.
 As I continue to adjust to this new city, it’s hard to not be concerned with the well being of your family that is exactly 2,678 miles away.

 A flood of nostalgia comes over me when I walk through the door.
 I can detail a vivid memory in each room as I re-familiarize myself with what has always served as my personal safe haven: the family room where my entire family gathers during Christmas for karaoke, the sunroom where I practice my pirouettes and toe touches, and the dining room that holds all of my favorite Sunday brunches.
 It was comforting to see that everything remained the same as when I left it in May but something was different and I couldn’t put my finger on it.